CharlesCarley/FileTools/CMake/Readme.md

 #### macro(ADD_FT_VALIDATOR TARGET ARGN)
 Generates two output files
 1. The same tables as above.
-2. A validation program that asserts the computed strucure sizes.
-If validation falils a compile error will be generated.
+2. A validation program that asserts the computed structure sizes.
+If validation fails a compile error will be generated.

 ```CMake
 list(APPEND CMAKE_MODULE_PATH ${CMAKE_SOURCE_DIR}/DirectoryContainingMakeFT)